deanm1278/deanm1278.github.io/_projects/cloudburst.md

     </div>
 </div>

-I worked as a firmware and DSP engineer for this audio effects unit.
+I worked as firmware architect and DSP engineer for this audio effects unit.
 It extends the architecture developed for the Strymon V2 pedals and also features a novel pitch/timbre algorithm of my own design called the 'Ensemble' algorithm.

+Cloudburst was released in 2023 and received a very positive reception.
+It was nominated for a NAMM TEC award and was named the best-selling pedal that was released in 2023 by Reverb.com.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">